cmu-sei/juneberry/juneberry/documentation/model_configuration_specification.md

 applied to the **target** via the target_transforms parameter during evaluation.

 ## evaluator
-The fully qualified class name (fqcn) and optional kwargs to a class that extends `juneberry.evaluator.Evaluator`.
+The fully qualified class name (fqcn) and optional kwargs to a class that extends `juneberry.evaluator.EvaluatorBase`.
 Juneberry has a variety of built-in evaluators for the following platforms.
 The built-in evaluators require no additional kwargs.

 The basic evaluators for the platforms are:
 * Detectron2 - juneberry.detectron2.evaluator.Evaluator
 * PyTorch - juneberry.pytorch.evaluator.Evaluator
 * MMDetection - juneberry.mmdetection.evaluator.Evaluator
-* Tensorflow - juneberry.tensorflow.evaluator.Evaluator
+* TensorFlow - juneberry.tensorflow.evaluator.Evaluator

 ## format_version
 Linux style version of the **format** of the file.
 Not the version of